XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/health-check-interventions.md

 ### Replace Hardware

-If the outage is caused by a hardware failure or by higher load than the hardware is capable of handling, it may be necessary to replace some components or even the entire server.
+If the outage is caused by a hardware failure or by higher load than the hardware is capable of handling, you may need to replace some components or even the entire server.

 The amount of load on a server in the XRP Ledger depends in part on transaction volume in the network, which varies organically.
 Load also depends on your usage pattern.
 See [Capacity Planning](capacity-planning.html) for how to plan the appropriate hardware and settings for your situation.

-Warning or critical values for the following metrics may indicate insufficient hardware:
+Warning or critical values for the following [metrics][] may indicate insufficient hardware:

 - `load_factor`
 - `server_state`
 - `validated_ledger`

-### Upgrade

-If the server reports `"amendment_blocked": true` in the health check, this indicates that the XRP Ledger has enabled a [protocol amendment](amendments.html) that your server does not understand.
-As a precaution against misinterpreting the revised rules of the network in a way that causes you to lose money, such servers become "amendment blocked" instead of operating normally.

-The proper way to resolve being amendment blocked is to [update your server](install-rippled.html) to a newer software version that understands the amendment.

 <!--{# common link defs #}-->
+[metrics]: health-check.html#response-format
 {% include '_snippets/rippled-api-links.md' %}
 {% include '_snippets/tx-type-links.md' %}
 {% include '_snippets/rippled_versions.md' %}